 Costa Rica was not a country that I had considered visiting until my daughter suggested a trip here.
 The more I researched this country the more curious I became.
 What’s not to love about a country that has jungles, beaches, and amazing outdoor activities, not to mention superb food which we soon discovered!
 Read on to find out how we filled our time in this beautiful country.

 We started our stay in La Fortuna for 3 nights.
 We decided to start in this area because of the closeness to the Arenal Volcano National Park and the numerous outdoor activity options available.
-We stayed at one of the best places I have ever stayed at called Hotel Bijagua and the owners could not have been more helpful, giving us tour suggestions, and helping us with booking them.
+We stayed at a fantastic place called Hotel Bijagua and the owners could not have been more helpful…giving us tour suggestions, and helping us with booking them.

-One thing that stood out to me right away in Costa Rica was the amazingly beautiful plants and flowers.
-They were so vibrant and unique.
+One thing that stood out to me right away in Costa Rica was the spectacular variety of plants and flowers.
+They were so vibrant in colour and unique in shape!

 In this area I would recommend bathing in one of the hot springs (we went to Baldi Hot Springs which has a number of different pools where you can go from one to the next), taking a hike in Arenal Volcano Park (lots to choose from)…

 …visiting the Mistico Hanging Bridges where you can walk on trails and over 16 bridges above the tree canopy…

 and just enjoying the city of La Fortuna with its wonderful restaurants and cafes.
 There is also a waterfall close-by, which we chose not to go to, and instead relaxed by the pool.

 Places to eat in La Fortuna….check out Rainforest Cafe, Lava Lounge, and My Coffee